RoliMoon/Sairch-Ingine/README.md

 ## Stack o uisit trechnologies:
 1. JSON for modern C++ library bi Niels Lohmann - tae read an scrive JSON-files.
 2. Google test - C++ framewark for unit tests in a project.
+## Hou tae uise:
+Tae run the project: dounlaid ZIP-archive an extract it.
+Than open IDE an build it wi CMake.
+Efter compilation go tae path:
+*build/src* an launch file *sairch_ingine.exe*